scrowl-io/template-styling/README.md

 ## Development

-To develop locally, a sass compiler is necessary to build the stylesheet.
+To develop locally, a local sass compiler is necessary to build the stylesheet.

 ## Available Theme Variables